Honors Program in Biochemistry

 If you are accepted into a lab, take the time commitment set by your advisor seriously.
 Choose your classes so that you have chunks of several hours available to work in the lab.
 Your advisor might not push you to do experiments.
 In many labs you will have to be self-motivated.

-Once you have been accepted into a lab, please print out this form (.pdf, 438kb) and bring it to Dr. Bane or Kamalika.
+Once you have been accepted into a lab, please print out this form (.pdf, 438kb) and bring it to Prof. Bane or Saptarshi.

 Students who have shown particular interest and aptitude for independent research may wish to consider writing an honors thesis.
 Students successfully completing the requirements are recognized at graduation for Distinguished Independent Study in Biochemistry.
-The student must have already completed at least 4 credit hours of Independent Study, BCHM 497, and of course have the support of their research advisor.
+The student must have the support of their research advisor.
 Their research must relate in some way to biochemistry, and ample progress must have been made by the first semester of the student's senior year.
 The student's transcript will be marked "Distinguished Independent Work in Biochemistry."

 If you want to complete an honors thesis, you must begin planning in the fall of your senior year.
-Click here (.pdf, 144kb) for a detailed timeline.
+Click here for a detailed timeline.